KaveenSandagiripathira/51_List_typesWoPolymorphism/README.md

 ## List_inArraySlots Class
 #### Fields:
 ```
-private int[]    intElements; // array containing int elements of the list
-private double[] doubleElements; // array containing double elements of the list
-private String[] stringElements; // array containing String elements of the list
 private int filledElements; // the number of elements in this list

-private int[] typeOfElements; // array containing the respective types of elements in the list
+private Element[] list; // array containing elements of different types

-private static final int INITIAL_CAPACITY = 10; // initial capacity for all arrays (or the list)
+private static final int INITIAL_CAPACITY = 10; // initial capacity of the list
-private static final int INT_NUM = 0; // "magic number" for int types
-private static final int DOUBLE_NUM = 1; // "magic number" for double types
-private static final int STRING_NUM = 2; // "magic number" for String types
 ```

 #### Constructor(s):
 ```
 /** Constructor that:
-      -initiates all arrays to have a size of INITIAL_CAPACITY */
+      -initiates Element array to have a size of INITIAL_CAPACITY */
 public List_inArraySlots ()
 ```